-At no point within 200 feet of a primary residence may the sound pressure levels from a wind turbine exceed the following sound levels.
+At no point from the nearest corner of a Principal Structure to a WECS Tower within 200 feet of a primary residence may the sound pressure levels from a WECS Tower wind turbine exceed the following sound levels50 dBA.
 Sound levels shall be measured with an octave band analyzer or sound level meter and associated filter manufactured in compliance with standards prescribed by the American National Standards Institute (ANSI).
 This standard shall supersede any noise standard(s) set forth in any other Henry County Ordinance.